morinlab/LLMPP/hubs/ashm/Readme.md

 ## How to visualize in IGV

 The repository contains bed files that can be loaded in IGV (in the `bed_format` directory).
-If you download or clone the repository, you can load those into IGV individually.
+If you download or clone the repository (via the links on the [main page](https://github.com/morinlab/LLMPP)), you can load those into IGV individually by navigating to that folder within IGV.
 You can also open the xml file as an IGV session.

 ![screenshot_igv](etc/igv_screenshot.png)